 Study permit approvals did not increase at the same pace due to small decreases in approval rates between 2015 and 2018.
 In 2019, overall approval rates for Bangladeshi students fell to 42.9%.
 This represented a drop of over 10% from 2018, limiting the increase in approved study permits to 120.

 In speaking with our recruitment partners in Bangladesh, I found that as with Indian students, the PGWP is a significant draw for Bangladeshi students who are looking to eventually attain permanent residency (PR).
-Visa approval rates have remained relatively low for Bangladeshi nationals, and until recently there was limited knowledge of Canada in the market.
+Study permit approval rates have remained relatively low for Bangladeshi nationals, and until recently there was limited knowledge of Canada in the market.

 But, recent immigration policy and political rhetoric in the US have driven more Bangladeshi students to consider Canada for their studies.
 We’ll have to wait and see what impact the election of US President Joe Biden has on Canadian study permit application rates for this market in 2021 and beyond.